ngds/install-and-run/README.md

 Run the installer script:

     $ sudo ./install-ngds.sh (this will take a long time)

+Troubleshooting:

+If `install_ngds.sh` is not recognized as an executable file, allow the current user to run it as an executable:

+    $ sudo chmod u+x install_ngds.sh

 NGDS should be being served at http://127.0.0.1/
 Login: {username: admin, password: admin}